 Where to start?
 Well, it’s not my birthday just yet so the carefully penned essay bemoaning the cruel fate that is ageing is still to come.
 However, I will turn twenty-one on Friday 29th March and I’ve just been home in the rainy paradise that is Wales for some early at-home celebrations.
 It’s official, I’m old and obsolete!
 But, rather surprisingly, I’m having the most fun!

 It’s no secret the end of the first year of my twenties was gruelling, but it’s ushered in a new change.
-I’ve talked extensively on the topic of self love and my journey towards being a far more positive person in a bid to better my mental health after being diagnosed professionally with severe anxiety and major depressive disorder as well as inklings of BPD and another large health concern that I wish to refrain from discussing in detail just yet.
+I’ve talked extensively on the topic of self love and my journey towards being a far more positive person in a bid to better my mental health after being diagnosed professionally with severe anxiety and major depressive disorder and another large health concern that I wish to refrain from discussing in detail just yet.
 In those last few months of being twenty, I was truly convinced that there was no hope for me.
 Life would never get better, I wanted to die.
 Being in a suicidal state is a strange thing to ponder on once you’re seemingly through the worst of it.
 You often wonder how you could ever allow yourself to get to such a low point.
 However, the truth is that you simply don’t have control.
 Especially when your natural predisposition is to think melodramatically.
 For me, every little mistake is innately the end of the world.

 I wish there was a fix-all cure or step-by-step self-help guide that would work for everyone.
 It’s tough feeling so lost for so long and feeling so unsure about yourself that you can’t even begin to fathom how to pick yourself up.
 As eye-roll inducing as it sounds – and believe me, I have rinsed the hell out of people who dared utter this phrase in my direction – it does get better.
 I can’t tell you precisely how because it’s so different for everyone, but right now, as much I am wallowing self-pity about getting old and leaving twenty behind, I have never felt better.